 Photo of Evandro Gigante Evandro Gigante

-With a focus on discrimination and harassment matters, Evandro has extensive experience representing clients before federal and state courts.
-He has tried cases in court and before arbitrators and routinely represents clients before administrative agencies such as the Equal Employment Opportunity Commission, as well as state and local human rights commissions.
+With a focus on discrimination and harassment claims, Evandro has extensive experience defending clients before federal and state courts.
+He tries cases before juries and arbitrators and routinely represents clients before administrative agencies such as the Equal Employment Opportunity Commission, as well as state and local human rights commissions.
+Evandro often draws on his extensive litigation experience to help clients avoid the courtroom by effectuating positive change in the workplace through impactful anti-discrimination and harassment training, as well as robust employment policies.

 Photo of Atoyia Harris Atoyia Harris

 Atoyia received her J.D. with an International Law Certification from Loyola University New Orleans College of Law.
-Atoyia served as the Moot Court Selection Chair and staff member of the Loyola Law and Technology Journal.
+Atoyia served on the Moot Court Board and staff member of the Loyola Law and Technology Journal.
 While in law school, Atoyia interned as a law clerk for the Honorable Jay C. Zainey at the United States District Court for the Eastern District of Louisiana and the Honorable Robin Giarrusso at the Orleans Parish Civil District Court.
 Atoyia was also a member of the award-wining Robert F. Wagner Labor and Employment Moot Court Team.

 Prior to law school, Atoyia received her Bachelor of Music in Industry Studies with emphasis in classical piano from Loyola University New Orleans and was member of the Loyola University women’s basketball team.